josantonius/vue-draggable-tags/README.md

 ## Quick Start

-Serve with hot reload at localhost:8080
+Serve with hot reload at localhost:8080.

     $ npm run dev

-Build for production with minification
+Build for production with minification.

     $ npm run build